tomi-engel/node_exporter/README.md

 We also will try to align relevant metrics between platforms where we need it.
-For example iit s not very pragmatic to call "Free Memory" or "Total Memory"  differently on different systems, if it is the same metric after all.
+For example it s not very pragmatic to call "Free Memory" or "Total Memory"  differently on different systems, if it is the same metric after all.

 ## Change Log

-We want to keep the official Change Log untouched an so we are tracking our changes in this location:
+We want to keep the official Change Log untouched and so we are tracking our changes in this location:

 v0.14.0.0517